 The study of outstanding women writers of poetry and fiction; how their perspectives differ from men working at the same time and how they are the same.
 American writers will be emphasized but others will be studied.
 Writers might include Morrison, Hurston, Murdoch, Atwood, Woolf, Barnes, Erdrich and Cisneros.
+1 c.u.

-WMS 225 PHILOSOPHICAL PERSPECTIVES ON WOMEN

-(Also PHL 225)
+WMS 225 PHILOSOPHICAL PERSPECTIVES ON WOMEN (Also PHL 225)

 A critical analysis of traditional and contemporary conceptions of the nature of women and their social roles and obligations.
 Readings from classical and contemporary philosophical, psychological and literary sources.
 Topics include: concepts of sexual equality, natural sex differences, sex roles, self-respect and the reflection of sexual stereotypes in linguistic usage.
+1 c.u.
+Prerequisite: WRT 107 with a final grade of C- or better.